scverse/scvi-tools/docs/user_guide/models/totalvi.rst

     + Scalable to very large datasets (>1 million cells).

-The disadvantages of totalVI include:
+The limitations of totalVI include:

     + Effectively requires a GPU for fast inference.